 - TBI-related wrongful deaths

-We understand the life-changing impact of brain injuries, which can cause cognitive and memory impairments, motor dysfunction, behavioral and emotional changes, and effects on connections and relationships with others.
+We understand the impact of brain injuries, which can cause cognitive and memory impairments, motor dysfunction, behavioral and emotional changes, and effects on relationships.

 Understanding Brain Injury Compensation in Santa Cruz